AliaksandrTsimokhau/aws-mentoring/materials/07_database_services/Readme.md

 ## Your goals

-On a high level:

-- Understand DynamoDB Accelerator(DAX) in DynamoDB

-- Know how to monitor Database Services (key metrics, base and extended monitoring capabilities)

-In details:

 - Be able to explain what AWS RDS is, what features it provides

 - Explain what DynamoDB is for and what elements it has

-- Know about eventually consistent/strongly consistent reads and Read/Write capacity mode in DynamoDB

-- ElastiCache: Redis vs MemCached

 - Replication Options / Sharding.
 Active-passive and Active-Active replication.

 - Backing up Database Services

-## Self-check

-1. What's the difference between Relational, NoSQL and In-Memory databases?
-2. If you need to store simple data(string/integer) in cache, will you use Redis or Memcached?
-3. When you want to make sure you get the latest data from DynamoDB, which type of read will you use?
-4. You need to make a snapshot in RDS at a specific time, is that possible?
-If yes, how?
-5. Can you make your RDS instance highly available?
-If yes, how?
-5. Can you make your DynamoDB highly available?
-If yes, how?
-6. How can you backup Database services?
+- Understand DynamoDB Accelerator(DAX) in DynamoDB

+- Know how to monitor Database Services (key metrics, base and extended monitoring capabilities)

+- Know about eventually consistent/strongly consistent reads and Read/Write capacity mode in DynamoDB

+- ElastiCache: Redis vs MemCached

 ## Database Services on AWS